How to Get Your Baby Back to Sleep after Being Sick

 Be Prepared to Backslide

-If you’ve completed sleep coaching with your child (especially if the completion is recent), be prepared that your perfect sleeper may need some help getting back on track after being sick.
+If you’ve completed sleep coaching with your child — especially if the completion is recent — be prepared that your perfect sleeper may need some help.
+Don’t worry; you’ll be able to get your baby back to sleep after being sick, but you might have to review The Shuffle.

-Know that your child genuinely does not feel well.
-And that’s okay.
-Make sure that you respond to her cries immediately at night so that you can make sure that her needs are met and she knows that you’re taking care of things.
+Know that your child genuinely does not feel well, and that’s okay.
+Make sure that you respond to her cries immediately at night so that you can meet her needs.
 If you feel helpless being sick, imagine how your little one feels!
 You’ll get your routine back after your child recovers.
 It’s more important to respond to cries during this time, as your child does genuinely need your help.

 You want to be careful that you don’t overdo your help, however.
 If your child has recently moved into her own bed, you can absolutely sit by her bed and comfort her, rather than bring her into your bed at the first runny nose.

 Remember, little noses mean that there is less room for air to move during a bout with an illness.
 When your child’s sinus cavities are enflamed, breathing can be a challenge.
 Talk to your pediatrician about ways that you can help your child be more comfortable during sleep.
-Some common recommendations are to utilize a humidifier, prop the mattress (ask your doctor for tips), or adjust the thermostat.
+Some common recommendations are to utilize a humidifier, prop the mattress, or adjust the thermostat.

-Once your child is feeling better, meaning that her symptoms have dissipated or disappeared (or at least are significantly improving), you can get her sleep coaching back on track.
+Once your child is feeling better, meaning that her symptoms have dissipated or disappeared, you can get her sleep coaching back on track.

 Expect Night Wakings